My little sister invited me to attend a Women + Weed Conference. Well, actually she all but begged me.

 That went over like a lead balloon.

 Remember, she is 11 years younger than me.
 I say that because I have to remind myself of that fact.
-I am her big sister,.
-She has looked up to me whole life.
+I am her big sister.
+She has looked up to me her whole life.

 I never knew what it was like looking up to an older sibling.
-I was an only child.
+I was an only child for 11 years.

 But God did remind me of what it is to like to look up to someone.
 That’s what I needed to realize, and it took a while for God to really get that into my heart.